-Allow your creativity and passion for collaboration to grow and be showcased through numerous performances on and off campus in the immersive musical environment of this master's degree program in the School of Music, Dance and Theatre.
+Allow your creativity and passion for collaboration to grow and be showcased through numerous performance opportunities on and off campus in the immersive musical environment of this program.

 The MM program in performance with a concentration in collaborative piano gives students the opportunity to perform with all instrumental areas and voice, focusing on collaborative endeavors such as song recitals, instrumental duos and chamber music, operatic and musical theatre productions, and participation in large ensembles.

-Students refine their pianistic technique while developing the specific knowledge and abilities to be skilled and sensitive musical collaborators.
-Collaborative piano students have an impact on every area of the School of Music, Dance and Theatre, and their work with singers, instrumentalists, choral and large ensembles, composers, music theatre and opera colleagues leads toward advanced careers in music.
+Students refine their pianistic technique while developing the specific knowledge and abilities necessary to be skilled and sensitive musical collaborators.
+Collaborative piano students have an impact on every area of the School of Music, Dance and Theatre, and their work with opera and musical theatre singers, orchestral instrumentalists, choral and large ensembles, composers, theatre artists and dance colleagues leads toward advanced careers in music.

 At A Glance

 Curriculum check sheet